Food

 Dining Hall

 Our 5,000 square foot ‘Chadar Ochel’ a.k.a.
 ‘Dining Hall’ a.k.a.
 ‘Chad’ seats up to 299 people.
 Campers sit with their cabins during meals so staff can supervise their behavior, food consumption, and make sure campers are getting the fuel they need to keep going throughout the day.
-All food is served buffet style, and each meal outside of Saturdays (Shabbat) has variety of hot options for campers to pick from.
-Breakfast is usually accompanied by a yogurt bar, cereal or oatmeal, while lunch and dinner are accompanied by a fully stocked salad bar.
+All food is served buffet style, and we have a separate dietary needs station to avoid cross-contamination.
+Each meal outside, of Saturdays (Shabbat), has variety of hot options for campers to pick from.
+Breakfast is usually accompanied by a cold yogurt & fresh fruit bar, cereal or oatmeal, while lunch and dinner are accompanied by a fully stocked salad bar.
 Keep your eyes peeled for our homemade babka on Shabbat!

 Kashrut

 Ranch Camp’s dining hall is a supervised Kosher facility.
-All meat and dairy brought in is sealed until use and is reviewed for hechsher.
+All meat brought in is sealed until use and is reviewed for hechsher.
+Dairy is not reviewed for hechsher, but if you require Kosher dairy, please let us know and we will accommodate you.
+All snacks and other pre-packaged items are reviewed for hechsher.

 Dietary Concerns

-Whatever unique food allergy your camper may have fret not.
-Not to make you feel bad, but you aren’t unique – we’ve probably seen it before.
+Whatever unique food allergy your camper may have – fret not- we’ve probably seen it before.
 When you fill out your paperwork for camp, make sure to include information about your camper’s dietary needs and we’ll reach out if we have an issue fulfilling it.
+If you have questions about how we accommodate certain dietary needs, definitely schedule a meeting with us or give us a call!